java152001/NYTReactApp/README.md

-Trying to get to deploy to heroku
+Trying to get to deploy to heroku please work